Coder731/Portfolio_Project_1/README.md

 - Used overflow property set to a value of hidden.
 [Making the nav bar span the width of the page](https://stackoverflow.com/questions/29538290/making-the-nav-bar-span-the-width-of-the-page)

+- Used while debugging Nav bar Partial Width Bug.
+This code was reproduced locally in a separate repository and then stripped down to find which elements were needed to fix the nav bar Partial Width bug.
+The asterisk class with box sizing, zero margin, zero padding and font family properties was taken from 11:20 in video, as well as nav menu and nav links button classes taken from 19:04 in video.
+This solved the Nav bar Partial width bug.
+[How to Make a Responsive Navigation Menu Navbar Using HTML, CSS, and Javascript Tutorial](https://www.youtube.com/watch?v=yFWAOzwovrQ&ab_channel=BrianDesign)

 ### Credits / Media

 - photos